ASTA Standards for Successful School String/Orchestra Teachers

 - demonstrates practical knowledge of string teaching including advocacy, recruiting, scheduling, budgets, purchasing, fund raising, and instrument rental and purchase.

-- demonstrates clear communication though writing and speaking with students, teachers, parents, and administrators.
+- demonstrates clear communication through writing and speaking with students, teachers, parents, and administrators.

 - demonstrates strategies for integrating music with other disciplines.